Interoperability Principle

 3. What data do these systems exchange externally with systems from other organizations?

-4. Which type of interfaces and data formats are used for this?
+4. Whiof interfaces and data formats are used for this?

 5. Which versions of interfaces and data formats do we use?
 Always the last?
 And why not?

-8. Which output takes place via standard reports and which via your reports or in an Excel sheet? and why?
+8. Which output occurs via standard reports, your reports, or an Excel sheet?
+And why?

 9. Where do we use (insecure) email to share data?
 And why not in a safe way?

-10. What do we type data from one screen to another screen?
+10. How do we type data from one screen to another?

 11. What incidents have there been with data concerning data sharing?